Bhanu Banerjee: Personal life

-Bandyopadhyay was married to Nilima Mukhopadhyay, a playback singer.
-They had three children – Basabi Ghatak (née Bandyopadhyay), Gautam and Pinaki.
+Banerjee was married to Nilima Mukherjee, a playback singer.
+They had three children – Basabi Ghatak (née Banerjee), Gautam and Pinaki.
 Earlier the family stayed in Jubilee Park, Tollygunge.
-Later shifted to 42A, Charu Avenue, Rabindra Sarobar in 1960.
+They later shifted to 42A, Charu Avenue, Rabindra Sarobar in 1960.

 Death and legacy

-Bandyopadhyay died of a heart-related illness on 4 March 1983.
+Banerjee died of a heart-related illness on 4 March 1983.
 On 26 August 2011 his film Nirdharito Shilpir Onupasthitite (1959) was released on DVD.
-His son, Gautam Bandyopadhyay, has confirmed the release which coincided with his father's 91st birth anniversary.
+His son, Gautam Banerjee, has confirmed the release which coincided with his father's 91st birth anniversary.